Dan Leibovitz

-Dan Leibovitz (born July 30, 1973) is a former American basketball coach.
-He was an assistant coach for the Charlotte Bobcats of the NBA for the 2012-13 season, and previously a college head coach at Hartford from 2006–10, and an assistant coach at Temple (1996-2006) and Penn (2010-2012).
-Leibovitz is currently the Associate Commissioner for Men's Basketball for the Southeastern Conference.
+Dan Leibovitz (born July 30, 1973) is an American former basketball coach.
+He was an assistant coach for the Charlotte Bobcats of the NBA for the 2012–13 season, and previously a college head coach at Hartford from 2006 to 2010, and an assistant coach at Temple (1996–2006) and Penn (2010–2012).
+Leibovitz worked as the Associate Commissioner for men's basketball for the Southeastern Conference (2016–2023).
+He is currently the Senior Associate Commissioner for Men's Basketball for the Big East.

 Coaching career

 Temple

 Leibovitz served as an assistant under Hall of Fame coach John Chaney for 10 seasons.
 On March 14, 2006, Leibovitz served as acting head coach for Temple's NIT playoff game, which they lost in overtime to Akron after star player Mardy Collins, a projected NBA first-round pick, was seriously injured.

 In 2005, Leibovitz was also acting coach during the final three regular season contests and the Owls' two Atlantic 10 Tournament games as Chaney served a self-imposed then University sanctioned suspension.
-The Owls went 3-2 to secure an NIT bid.
+The Owls went 3–2 to secure an NIT bid.